mdfnam/QnA/Kinds of Arabic.md

 ## Evolution of Language
 Over the course of time, languages undergo an evolutionary process, resulting in their classification into two distinct forms: Ancient and Modern variations; these two forms differ in several aspects.
 Below, we will explore three points related to the evolution of any language.
 - Simplification of Words
-- Adaptation of New Words
+- Emergence of New Words
 - Contextual Evolution of Words

 <p align="center">